-SAWA staff strives to restore the natural functions of the Santa Ana River watershed through the enhancement and restoration of the native riparian community, removing exotic, invasive species and managing existing resources, including water, plants and wildlife.
-While providing restoration services, SAWA implements facets of the Santa Ana River Watershed Program, continuously restoring natural functions and resources of the river and its tributaries.
+While providing restoration services, SAWA implements facets of the Santa Ana River Watershed Program, continuously restoring the natural functions and resources of the river and its tributaries.

-Work accomplished on the ground is done by SAWA staff and its partnering agencies.
-The SAWA Restoration Department spends thousands of hours in the field every year, monitoring and treating its large project areas, and monitoring the work of and progress of subcontractors.
-The crew also assists biologists with annual vireo assessments and documents the progress of removal and restoration projects.
+Work accomplished on the ground is performed by SAWA staff and its partnering agencies.
+The SAWA Restoration Department spends thousands of hours in the field every year, monitoring and treating its large project areas and monitoring subcontractors’ work and progress.
+The crew also assists biologists with annual video assessments and documents the progress of removal and restoration projects.

-In addition to its highly trained habitat restoration crews, has on staff no less than 15 biologists, many of whom have master’s degrees in biology and who hold permits to monitor and handle various wildlife species.
-Additionally, SAWA hires seasonal biologist assistants to help with trapping of brown headed cowbirds in the watershed.
+In addition to its highly trained habitat restoration crews, SAWA has on staff at least 15 biologists, many of whom have master’s degrees in biology and who hold permits to monitor and handle various wildlife species.
+Additionally, SAWA hires seasonal biologist assistants to help trap Brown-headed Cowbirds in the watershed.

 In recognition of SAWA’s expertise, CDFW issued a 10-year 1600 permit to perform invasive plant removal projects anywhere in the Santa Ana River Watershed.
 SAWA’s manager was recognized by the California Invasive Plant Council for his leadership in developing environmentally preferred means of invasive plant removal and habitat registration.
 He also sits on a state advisory board dealing with integrated pest management plans.